Having No Money Is A Worthwhile Experience

 I picked up the leading Australian Sunday newspaper for the first time in many years last week and was shocked by the number of ads to buy materialistic things.
 The ads must have made up 80% of the paper.
-It was spot the article and I found myself turning many pages to find some.
+It was spot the article and I found myself turning many pages to find one.
 Of course, the articles were utter crap and yet another form of manipulation or fear mongering.
 In disgust I threw the paper into the recycling bin.
 The information we choose to allow to enter into our minds has a huge impact on our happiness and peace so please, if you are still reading newspapers, Stop!
 Don't allow such programming anywhere near you and within a short time frame you will notice a change for the better.

 Other perspectives gained from not having money is, believe it or not, gratitude.
 Gratitude for what you do have, who is there to support you, for the help and compassion it can attract.
 It can show you a vastly different side of society and of people.
 There are good people everywhere but they so often get caught up or distracted by the negative programming and conditioning imposed upon us.
 Fear is so heavily promoted in our society it is beyond belief.
 Whilst you don’t have to have no money to see this, it is one way to enlighten you.

-The fear of safety keeps people in a continual start of terror of not having enough, not being prepared enough and forever distracted by having to do or have the next thing.
+The fear of having no money keeps people in a continual state of terror, not being prepared enough and forever distracted by having to do or have the next thing.
 This fear sends both parents to work, to competing with the Jones, of being accepted, wanting the better car, the next holiday, being seen at the right places and with the right people, feeling stuck in that awful job etc. All things outside of yourself!
 Having no money can have the side effect of spending time with yourself.
 Going within and contemplating what is really important to you.

 Having no money can also help you understand the true worth of something and help you explore alternative forms of exchange like bartering.
 You could begin to better understand what the true exchange of energy is all about, the importance of community and being around like-minded people.
 It is an opportunity to learn and whilst it may not be necessary to have no money to become aware of most of the above it can certainly be a catalyst for it.